Clean clothes are our top priority, so we’re here today to teach you how to wash polyester properly.

 2. Pretreat Stains

 When you notice a stain on your polyester item, treat it as quickly as possible.
-Dab the stain with your heavy duty detergent and work it in with your fingers.
+Dab the stain with your heavy-duty laundry detergent and work it in with your fingers.
 Leave it for 15 minutes.

 Set your washing machine to the permanent press or synthetics cycle.
 Use cold or warm water.